 Wondering what dental services are covered by Medicare Advantage plans?
-Coverage varies widely, but typically includes preventive, diagnostic, and some restorative services.
+Coverage varies widely, but may include preventive, diagnostic, and some restorative services.
 Our article breaks down the essentials, providing you with insight into plan variations and what to expect when selecting dental benefits under Medicare Advantage.

 Medicare Advantage dental plans cover dental services such as preventive, diagnostic, and restorative services, but dental benefits coverage varies between plans.
 While many enrollees have access to preventive benefits, coverage for other covered dental services can depend on the plan, and may be subject to limitations such as one cleaning every six months or one set of x-rays a year.